Clearing prices under margin calls and the short squeeze: Case Studies

 \begin{example} [AMC Entertainment Holdings Inc.] In this second case study, we consider AMC stock in early 2021.
 As of January 15, 2021, there are 287.28 million shares of the stock outstanding; of those shares, 114.94 million are actually floating and available for transactions.
-The ADV for all trading days in 2020 was approximately 10.70 million shares per day.
+The ADV for all trading days in 2020 was approximately $V = 10.70$ million shares per day.
 Critically for this work, as of January 15, 2021, a total of 44.67 million shares were shorted.
 That is, the short interest ratio is given by $s = 44.67/10.70 \approx 4.17$.
 Notably this short interest ratio is in excess of $s^* \approx 0.615$.
-As such, we find that a strictly positive short squeeze occurs with size $\delta = \beta s - \frac{1 - \mu + 2\alpha}{1+\mu} \approx 7.12$, i.e., the price would jump by more than 700\% due to a short squeeze.
-With a price per share of approximately \$2.33/share prior to the short squeeze, we would anticipate a sudden jump in prices to over \$18.90/share due to the short squeeze.
+As such, we find that a strictly positive short squeeze occurs with size $\delta = p_0\left(bsV - \frac{1 - \mu + 2\alpha}{1+\mu}\right) \approx 7.11p_0$, i.e., the price would jump by more than 700\% due to a short squeeze, at an external capital purchase of $C^* \approx \$1.6$ million.
+With a price per share of approximately $p_0 = \$2.33$/share prior to the short squeeze, we would anticipate a sudden jump in prices to over \$18.90/share due to the short squeeze; in fact, under such a scenario we compute the clearing price $p^* = \$19.18$/share.
+This is a jump in price from approximately \$2.60/share before the short squeeze (due entirely to the external capital purchases $C^*$).
 This is consistent with price movements observed on in early 2021 with a significant price spike observed on January 27, 2021. \end{example}